-0:14 Newscaster: There's a large path of destruction here in town. ... hit here pulling trees from the ground, shattering windows, taking the roofs off of homes.
+0:14 (Video) Newscaster: There's a large path of destruction here in town. ... pulling trees from the ground, shattering windows, taking the roofs off of homes ...

-0:40 Morgan O'Neill: So, on June 1st we weren't disaster experts, but on June 3rd we started faking it.
-This experience changed our lives.
-And now we're trying to change the experience.
+0:40 Morgan O'Neill: So, on June 1, we weren't disaster experts, but on June 3, we started faking it.
+This experience changed our lives, and now we're trying to change the experience.

-0:49 CO: So tornadoes don't happen in Massachusetts.
-And I was cleverly standing in the front yard when one came over the hill.
+0:50 CO: So, tornadoes don't happen in Massachusetts, and I was cleverly standing in the front yard when one came over the hill.
 After a lamppost flew by, my family and I sprinted into the basement.
 Trees were thrown against the house, the windows exploded.
 When we finally got out the back door, transformers were burning in the street.

-1:06 MO: So I was here in Boston.
-I'm a PhD student at MIT, and I happen to study atmospheric science.
-Actually it gets weirder.
-So I was in the museum of science at the time the tornado hit, playing with the tornado display.
-So I missed her call.
-So I get the call from Caitria, I hear the news, and I start tracking the radar online to call the family back when another supercell was forming in their area.
-And I drove home late that night with batteries and ice.
-We live across the street from an historic church that had lost its very iconic steeple in the storm.
+1:20 so I missed her call.
+I get a call from Caitria, hear the news, and start tracking the radar online to call the family back when another supercell was forming in their area.
+I drove home late that night with batteries and ice.
+We live across the street from a historic church that had lost its very iconic steeple in the storm.
 It had become a community gathering place overnight.
 The town hall and the police department had also suffered direct hits, and so people wanting to help or needing information went to the church.

-1:45 CO: We walked up to the church because we heard that they had hot meals, but when we arrived we found problems.
+1:45 CO: We walked to the church because we heard they had hot meals, but when we arrived, we found problems.
 There were a couple large, sweaty men with chainsaws standing in the center of the church, but nobody knew where to send them because no one knew the extent of the damage yet.
-And as we watched, they became frustrated and left to go find somebody to help on their own.
+As we watched, they became frustrated and left to go find somebody to help on their own.

-2:02 MO: So we started organizing.
+2:03 MO: So we started organizing.
 Why?
 It had to be done.
 We found Pastor Bob and offered to give the response some infrastructure.
-And then armed with just two laptops and one AirCard, we built a recovery machine.
+And then, armed with just two laptops and one air card, we built a recovery machine.

 2:19 CO: That was a tornado, and everyone's heading to the church to drop things off and volunteer.

 2:23 MO: Everyone's donating clothing.
-We should really inventory the donations that are piling up here.
+We should inventory the donations piling up here.

-2:27 CO: Yeah, and we need a hotline.
+2:27 CO: And we need a hotline.
 Can you make a Google Voice number?

-2:30 MO: Yeah, sure.
+2:30 MO: Sure.
 And we need to tell people what not to bring.
 I'll make a Facebook account.
-Can you print flyers for the neighborhoods?
+Can you print flyers?

-2:35 CO: Yeah, but we don't even know what houses are accepting help at this point.
+2:35 CO: Yeah, but we don't even know what houses are accepting help.
 We need to canvas and send out volunteers.

-2:48 MO: The insurance won't cover it?
-You need a crew to tar your roof?
-CO: Six packs of juice boxes arriving in one hour?
+2:48 (Together) MO: Insurance won't cover it?
+CO: Juice boxes coming in an hour?
 Together: Someone get me Post-its!

 2:54 CO: And then the rest of the community figured out that we had answers.

-3:05 CO: The puppy's missing, and insurance just doesn't cover the chimneys.
+3:06 CO: My puppy is missing and insurance doesn't cover chimneys.

 3:09 MO: My church group of 50 would like housing and meals for a week while we repair properties.